Leon Yoder, DO, FACP

 Currently, he is the program director for a gastrointestinal (GI) fellowship training program at Oklahoma State University.

 For 25 years, Dr. Yoder practiced gastroenterology at Saint Francis Hospital and Broken Arrow Medical Center in the Tulsa area.
 He also served on executive committees and was Chief of Staff for two years at Broken Arrow Medical Center.

 Dr. Yoder is an adjunct clinical associate professor of medicine at Oklahoma State University.
 He has been an instructor for family practice residents in the In His Image program.
 The residency program teaches physicians to provide spiritual care along with medical care.

-Dr. Yoder has published on the subject of gastrointestinal hormones.
-His latest research is on the potential impact of lifestyle modifications on GI cancers.
+He has published on the subject of gastrointestinal hormones, while his latest research is on the potential impact of lifestyle modifications on GI cancers.
 The research, which he is conducting along with a group of CTCA colleagues, assesses whether factors such as diet, smoking cessation, exercise, meditation and no alcohol intake help to prevent GI cancers.
 Additionally, the research looks at the effects of such lifestyle modifications on patients receiving ongoing treatment for GI cancers.

 For 15 years, Dr. Yoder volunteered monthly at an indigent care clinic providing medical care to families who do not have insurance.

 Family means the world to Dr. Yoder.
 In fact, he might even say that family is the best medicine.
 His wife is a nurse, who now takes care of their grandchildren.
 He has four grown children (two are physicians) and nine grandchildren.